 (5) In this regulation —

-“disablement benefit” means a benefit under regulation 40, 41 or 43(b).
+disablement benefit means a benefit under regulation 40, 41 or 43(b).

 [Regulation 49 amended in Gazette 13 Apr 2007 p.
 1597.]

 49A.
 Member liable to pay contributions tax

 (1) A Gold State Super Member who will become liable to pay contributions tax as a result of a benefit becoming payable to the Member from the Gold State Super Scheme may, at any time before the benefit is paid, apply to the Board —